-OTP delivery is both a security flow and a UX flow
+OTP delivery is a security flow, UX flow, and testing problem

 An OTP SMS is tiny, but the system around it is not.
+If you are testing an SMS delivery system, measure the full verification path: request created, code sent, receipt observed, user verified, or fallback offered.
 The user is usually stuck until the code arrives.
 Attackers may be trying to enumerate accounts, trigger SMS pumping, bypass rate limits, or exploit account recovery.
 Carriers may delay, filter, or expire messages.
 Your product has to handle all of that without turning login into a support ticket.

 The right mental model is not send code and hope.
-It is create a verification attempt, deliver through the best available channel, observe the lifecycle, limit abuse, and give the user a safe next step.
+It is create a verification attempt, deliver through the best available channel, track OTP success rates across attempts and carriers, limit abuse, and give the user a safe next step.

 A reliable OTP flow is measured by successful verification, not by how many SMS requests your API accepted.